Systems modeling to refine strategy.

 - When stakeholder disagreements are based in their unstated intuitions, models can turns those intuitions into something structured that can be debated more effectively.

 Additionally, systems modeling will often expose counter-intuitive dimensions to the problem you’re working on.
-For example, modeling the impact of Large Language Models (LLMs) on developer productivity suggests that effective LLMs might cause us to spend more time writing and testing code (but less fixing issues discovered post-production).
+For example, the model I mentioned above on LLMs’ impact on developer experience suggests that effective LLMs might cause us to spend more time writing and testing code (but less fixing issues discovered post-production).
 This is a bit unexpected, as you might imagine they’d reduce testing time, but reducing testing time is only valuable to the extent that issues identified in production remains–at worst–constant; if issues found in production increases, then reduced testing time does not contribute to increased productivity.

 Modeling without praxis, creates unsubstantiated conviction.
 However, in combination with praxis, I’ve encountered few other techniques that can similar accelerate learning.

-Five minute primer
+Two minute primer

-Link to systems thinking
+More systems thinking resources

-- Donella Meadows’ Thinking in Systems: A Primer
+Thinking in Systems: A Primer by Donella Meadows

 Tooling